Maabus

 Maabus is an action-adventure game developed by Canadian studio Microforum International and published by Monolith Productions in 1994.

 Gameplay

 The player is in control of a weaponized probe sent to a remote tropical island where strange dangerous radiation has been detected, and must fight giant creatures, solve puzzles and find the source of the radiation.

+Development

+Maabus was developed by Microforum International.
+Since its 1987 founding the Canadian studio had primarily manufactured and duplicated compact discs.
+The decision was made to transition into game production in 1992.
+Maabus was produced by the company's vice president Claudio Baiocchi, who also served as one of the story writers.
+Freelance writer Robin Rowland said that Microforum approached him about penning the game's scenario in the winter of 1993.
+Baiocchi described it as a "classic good-versus-evil plot."
+Development allegedly took 25,000 man-hours by 15 senior staff members.
+Its trailer, set to the song Think About the Way by Ice MC, claimed that the game required 9,800 hours of 3D animation rendering; 5,320 hours of programming; 3,000 hours of drawing; 1,000 hours of sound effects recording; 710 hours of music selections; 400 hours of video and audio recording; and 2,000 hours of testing.
+Microforum promoted Maabus at COMDEX in late 1994.
+Coming on three discs, the game utilized the Multimedia PC configuration.
+Microforum planned to release a full-screen MPEG version.

 Reception

 Next Generation reviewed the PC version of the game, rating it one star out of five, and stated that "unless looking at a handful of pretty pictures and dying in countlessly unpredictable ways is your idea of fun, spend your money on something else."

-Entertainment Weekly gave the game an A- and described the game as a combination of Myst, Doom, and The 7th Guest.
-They wrote that the game is as addictive as any of the games it draws inspiration from.
+Bob Strauss of Entertainment Weekly gave the game an A− and described the game as a combination of Myst, Doom, and The 7th Guest.
+He wrote that the game is as addictive as any of the games from which it draws inspiration.

-Trish Murphy for The Sydney Morning Herald said that "Despite its quirks, I found Maabus imaginative, challenging and great to play."
+Trish Murphy for The Sydney Morning Herald said, "Despite its quirks, I found Maabus imaginative, challenging and great to play."